Aviation Industry Ombuds Scheme

 What’s happening now?

-The Department is preparing to undertake a comprehensive review of customer complaints handling processes and standards across the aviation industry.
-The review is intended to provide a detailed understanding of complaints handling across the sector and provide baseline data and information to measure future changes against.
+As outlined in the consultation paper on the Aviation Industry Ombuds Scheme, the Department is undertaking a comprehensive review of customer complaints handling processes and standards of airlines, airports and the Airline Customer Advocate.
+The review, to be completed in 2025, will provide a detailed understanding of complaints handling across the sector and provide baseline data and information to measure future changes against.
 It will also inform the development of best practice complaints handling by the industry and the Aviation Industry Ombuds Scheme.

 Making a complaint